dmitri987/syntax-highlight/README.md

 ## Plugins
 ### `WrapLines` plugin
 Wrap each line in `<span>`.
 Lines can be styled with `wrapLines` property of `Options` object passed to `highlight`, `react` or `jsx` function.
+> [!IMPORTANT]
+> This plugin only groups element.
+If a parsing engine creates
+> an element, which already includes multiple lines,
+> the plugin will not split it!

 #### Usage
 ```ts